ahmedwab/MMM-ModuleHandler/README.md

 # Module: MMM-ModuleHandler

-The `MMM-TranslatedMessages` module retrieves and deletes any desired module found on the https://github.com/MichMich/MagicMirror/wiki/3rd-party-modules website
+The `MMM-ModuleHandler` module retrieves and deletes any desired module found on the https://github.com/MichMich/MagicMirror/wiki/3rd-party-modules website

 ## Installing the Application